vercel/next.js/errors/no-stylesheets-in-head-component.md

 }
 ```

+You can also use this approach when importing fonts from external resources.
-Note that the functional syntax for `Document` above is preferred over the `class` syntax, so that it will be compatible with React Server Components down the line.
+> Note: The functional syntax for `Document` above is preferred over the `class` syntax, so that it will be compatible with React Server Components down the line.

 ### Useful Links